Speed, frequency, volume, quality: automating functional testing offers many benefits for securing your business.

 One of the most significant benefits of automation is the reduction in the time required to run tests.
 Some checks can take several hours when performed manually, whereas a bot can complete them in just a few minutes when hundreds of test runs are executed in parallel.
 In fact, we recommend automating the most frequent and repetitive tests, such as non-regression tests and acceptance tests.

-For example, at Mr Suricate, in 2021, we ran 10,741,424 test scenarios, with an average duration of 3.7 minutes per run.
+For example, at Mr Suricate, in 2021, we ran 10,741,424 test scenarios, with an average of 3.7 minutes per run.
 This is equivalent to 27,600 days—or 75 years—of manual testing saved for all our clients combined over the course of the year.

 3. Relieve the technical teams

 By automating repetitive validation tasks, technical teams are freed from some of the testing work and can focus solely on analyzing and resolving issues.
-This allows them to focus on other value-added tasks, such as validating upcoming updates, creating test cases based on requirements in collaboration with the team, performing more complex manual tests, and implementing new automated tests.
+This allows them to focus on other value-added tasks, such as validating upcoming changes, creating test cases based on requirements in collaboration with the team, performing more complex manual tests, and implementing new automated tests.

 4. Ensure continuous coverage